nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 bank software declarer your balance as a private variable; therefore, it's only available to you when you log in. if they declare it as a public variable, it would be available to everyone, and they fail to protect your privacy.

 #### Why you should use Encapsulation?
-- [x] :one: Help you maintenan your code :coffee:
+- [x] :one: Help you maintenan your code
-- [x] :two: Increases rour code usability :+1:
+- [x] :two: Increases rour code usability
-- [x] :three: Change your code independently whenever needed :star2:
+- [x] :three: Change your code independently whenever needed

 ### Abstraction